wlsf82/EngageSphere/docs/TestCases.md

 │ │ ├─ re-enables the input field when coming back from an empty state filter to a non-empty one │ │ ├─ By size
 │ │ │ ├─ filters by All
-│ │ │ ├─ filters by Small size
+│ │ │ ├─ filters by Small
-│ │ │ ├─ filters by Medium size
+│ │ │ ├─ filters by Medium
-│ │ │ ├─ filters by Enterprise size
+│ │ │ ├─ filters by Enterprise
-│ │ │ ├─ filters by Large Enterprise size
+│ │ │ ├─ filters by Large Enterprise
-│ │ │ └─ filters by Very Large Enterprise size
+│ │ │ └─ filters by Very Large Enterprise
 │ │ └─ By industry
 │ │   ├─ filters by All
-│ │   ├─ filters by Logistics industry
+│ │   ├─ filters by Logistics
-│ │   ├─ filters by Retail industry
+│ │   ├─ filters by Retail
-│ │   ├─ filters by Technology industry
+│ │   ├─ filters by Technology
-│ │   ├─ filters by HR industry
+│ │   ├─ filters by HR
-│ │   └─ filters by Finance industry
+│ │   └─ filters by Finance
 │ ├─ Pagination
 │ │ ├─ persists the limit of items per page in the local storage when changing the limit │ │ └─ triggers the correct request when clicking the Next and Prev buttons